 Starting a weight loss journey can be overwhelming, especially when it comes to food.
 What to eat?
 When to eat?
 How many calories should someone eat to lose weight?
 So many questions!
-Although it’s important to change your overall eating habits, here are a couple of meal prep recipes I think will work great at the start of your weight loss journey.
+Although it’s important to change your overall eating habits, here my favorite healthy recipes for weight loss.

 I’ve been on my own personal weight loss journey since 2010 and I’ve learned a lot about food since then.
 I wrote about some of these lessons in this blog post.

 However, the one thing I really wanted to highlight is the importance of meal prep.
 Yes, I know I talk about meal prep all the time but honestly, it’s important, especially when you are embarking on a weight loss journey.

 In fact, I strongly feel it’s the most important habit you can start when trying to eat healthier and lose weight.
 In my experience, it’s the only way to ensure healthy food is available to eat all week.